UltraEngine/Documentation/introduction.md

 Welcome to the Ultra Engine documentation.
 Here you will learn how to use the software to build high-performance games and applications.

+Ultra Engine is currently available in "early access" mode, consisting of a C++ programming SDK for Windows that serves as a foundation for future development.

 ## System Requirements

 - Discrete GPU with support for Vulkan 1.3 (Integrated graphics are not supported yet)